stevecondylios/return-100-results/README.md

 # Installation

+**Recommended** Install from [Chrome Web Store](https://chromewebstore.google.com/detail/return-100-results/akoadlepoggmbajdbnioncbhgngpihjj), click 'Add to chrome'

+OR

+Install manually by

-1. Clone this repo
+1. Cloning this repo
-2. Go to chrome://extensions/ in the address bar Google Chrome
+2. Going to chrome://extensions/ in the Chrome address bar
 3. Enable Developer Mode
 4. Click on "Load unpacked" and select the folder you cloned